zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 Currently supported boards
 **************************

-Device tree is currently supported on all ARM targets.
-Support for all other architectures is to be completed by release 1.11.
+Device tree is currently supported on all embedded targets except posix (boards/posix) and qemu_x86_64 (boards/x86_64).

 Adding support for a board
 **************************